Zach McKinstry Player Props: Tigers vs. White Sox

 Zach McKinstry At The Plate

-- McKinstry has five doubles, three home runs and 20 walks while batting .270.
+- McKinstry is hitting .274 with five doubles, three home runs and 23 walks.

-- He has gone deep in three games this season (7.3%), homering in 2.2% of his trips to the plate.
+- Looking at the 42 games he has played this season, he's hit a long ball in three of them (7.1%), and in 2.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.